 As you perhaps already know, in our Tech Tips blog series, we aim to provide interested parties, customers, and partners with detailed information on selected product features of MailStore Server.
 As well as providing background information on the current topic, the following video also features a short live demo.
-In this Tech Tip, we’ll show you how to use MailStore Server to archive the emails stored in Microsoft Office 365.
+In this Tech Tip, we’ll show you how to use MailStore Server to archive the emails stored in Microsoft 365*.

-If you’re managing your emails in Microsoft Office 365 or intending to switch from an on-prem solution to Microsoft Office 365 in the near future, MailStore Server offers a means for you to set up a complete, tamper-proof archiving solution for your business-related emails.
+If you’re managing your emails in Microsoft 365 or intending to switch from an on-prem solution to Microsoft 365 in the near future, MailStore Server offers a means for you to set up a complete, tamper-proof archiving solution for your business-related emails.

-This complete archiving method is achieved by using journaling where emails are archived the moment they are received or sent, and then copied to the journal mailbox via a rule configured by the admin in Office 365.
-Microsoft restrictions mean that if you decide to use this method of archiving, you would normally have to set up an external mailbox (i.e. outside of your Office 365 instance).
+This complete archiving method is achieved by using journaling where emails are archived the moment they are received or sent, and then copied to the journal mailbox via a rule configured by the admin in Microsoft 365.
+Microsoft restrictions mean that if you decide to use this method of archiving, you would normally have to set up an external mailbox (i.e. outside of your Microsoft 365 instance).
 This is where our free add-on program MailStore Gateway comes into play, which takes the place of the third-party journal mailbox that would otherwise be required.

 How is MailStore Gateway Installed?

 Simply download the MailStore Gateway set-up file, run the file and follow the on-screen guidance.
 When the MailStore Gateway configuration tool opens, you have the option to modify several basic settings and configure the necessary settings for launching the MailStore Gateway service.
 The information held in the field Email domain is the domain part of the individual email address.
-To allow MailStore Gateway to receive emails from other email servers (e.g. Microsoft Office 365, Google G Suite, etc.), the email domain you have configured must be DNS-resolvable.
+To allow MailStore Gateway to receive emails from other email servers (e.g. Microsoft 365, Google G Suite, etc.), the email domain you have configured must be DNS-resolvable.

 In order to set up encrypted communication channels between clients and other servers, MailStore Gateway uses what are known as TLS certificates.
 The administrator can choose an existing certificate from the certificate memory, create a self-signed certificate, or import a certificate from a file.